Reviews

 • May not suit all garden types

+We noticed a significant reduction in our watering frequency, which is a huge plus during dry spells.
 One cubic foot of this mulch covers about 200 square feet, which we found adequate for smaller garden areas.
-However, for larger spaces, you might need to purchase multiple bales.
+It’s a well-earned pick that lives up to the promise.

 Gardenera Eucalyptus Mulch